MDmubarak786/whatsapp-clone/README.md

 👋 ❤️This is Flutter application.

-🟢 clone of whatsapp.
+🟢 clone of WhatsApp.

 🟢 In this app ,I added messages like marvel actor and actress if make some conversations.

-🟢 added camers access,chat,status,and then calls page.
+🟢 added camera access, chat, status, and then calls page.

 🟢 I added one man photo like both hands are joined together .